pepolx/21_Game_Console/README.md

 ## Overview

 Welcome to the Console Game Project - 21!
-This is a console-based card game where the goal is to get as close to 21 points as possible without exceeding it.
-The basic structure of the game has been implemented, including the game logic and card handling.
-However, the user interface (UI) is a work in progress, and additional functionality related to placing bets needs to be implemented.
-It was a exercise for me to get into OOP and structurization.
+This simple console-based card game is designed to exercise code structuring, naming conventions, and provide a foundation for future enhancements.
+While the current version may not be fully functional for gameplay, it is structured in a way that allows for easy modification and expansion.

 ## Features

-- **Game Logic**: The core game logic, including dealing cards, shuffling, and determining the winner, has been implemented.
+- **Modular Code Structure**: The project is organized into classes and methods, promoting code modularity and readability.

-- **Card Handling**: The game includes a decks of cards with appropriate shuffling and dealing mechanisms.
+- **Namespace Organization**: Utilizes namespaces to logically group related classes, enhancing code organization.

-- **Basic UI Structure**: The UI has been started but needs further development to enhance the user experience.
+- **Card Handling**: Implements basic card handling, including card representation and deck manipulation.

 ## Getting Started